Open Now — 24/7 Plumbing

 1. Use Plungers and Drain Cleaners: For minor blockages, utilise plungers or chemical drain cleaners to dislodge or dissolve the obstructions.

-2. Seek Professional Drain Cleaning: If the blockage persists or recurs frequently, it may require professional drain cleaning services.
+2. Seek Professional Drain Cleaning: Professional drain cleaning services may be required if the blockage persists or recurs frequently.
 These experts can use specialised equipment, such as drain snakes or hydro-jetting, to clear stubborn blockages.

 Hot Water System Issues